 You can set up a preference center with nothing more than an email address field for subscribers to update, or you might have multiple fields you want people to see and edit.

-To control which fields are displayed and which are not, go to Lists & Subscribers and open the relevant subscriber list.
+To control which fields are displayed and which are not, open Lists & Subscribers, and select the relevant subscriber list.
 Then click Custom fields in the right sidebar to open the "Manage custom fields" page.

 You can also change the display order of fields by clicking the drag handle to move them up or down, as shown here: